EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Bob Carpenter.
 Can we add a bunch new devs who've been adding things but aren't on our dev list?

+Ben Goodrich.
+What is up with numerical integration?
+Should we just use Boost's?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,